smilies-polito/MODA/README.md

 ## Description

 This repository aims to not only share the code to obtain the results but gives step-by-step commented workflow notebooks, for the three different methods discussed in the paper.
+Specifically, the repo comprises of three sections, one for each pipeline (`Monocle3`/`Cicero`, `Seurat`/`Signac`, `Scanpy`/`Episcanpy`), consisting of the notebooks with the commented code and results.
+For each one it is also provided a HTML image to just look at them.

 ## Experimental setup